 The contrast of the small, red-roofed wooden cabanas against the greens of the impressive limestone mountains that surround Gota Village is a true charmer.

 Reasonable rates, clean rooms, multitude of activities at your disposal, good food, beautiful beach, all make for a truly wonderful vacation.
 Sure there are some rough edges.
 Small things that can be overlooked.
 Above all, the best that Gota Village has to offer is the hospitality and service that the staff provide.
 There’s a certain warmness with how people interact with you.
-It doesn’t feel that they’re doing it because their job requires it.
+It doesn’t feel like they’re doing it because their job requires it.
 It’s just their nature.

 Gota Village is already showing some signs of age.
 Some of the structures in the village has undergone a lot of patchwork.
 While others seem to have been completely left in disrepair.
 But there is a glimmer of hope.
 During our stay, a large building was being constructed near the beachfront.
 What looks to be the new restaurant.
 Not sure.
 And some of the cabanas with broken foundations are being fixed.
 I would like to think that Gota Village’s prime is yet to come.